Comitted to excellence in breeding hungarian Pumi and HUngarian kuvasz

 • If a dog has CHIC certification, it means it has passed all required health testing specific to the Pumi breed.

-3. Hungarian Pumi Club of America (HPCA)
+3. Hungarian Pumi Club of America (HPCA) Note: Canada does not yet have an official breed club

 The HPCA is the recognized breed club for the Hungarian Pumi in North America.
 The club advocates for responsible breeding and the health of the breed.
 HPCA maintains its own Pumi DNA and Pedigree Database, which is a useful resource for prospective buyers to understand the genetic background of a dog.
+Health test results may also be found on the Pumi Pedigree Database.
+Here is the link for the sire that we used for our previous litter.

 white cotton buds on persons hand